Ethos Academy Trust comprises five Alternative Provision Academies and a Specialist SEMH Free school as follows:

 Elements Academy (Key Stage 2-4) Special SEMH Free School – Rotherham

-Together, we provide wide ranging support and / or educational opportunities for pupils with social, emotional and mental health (SEMH) needs.
-Our skilled staff team work in partnership with schools, parents / carers and other professionals to support and promote the educational and social inclusion of pupils.
+Collectively, we provide wide-ranging support and educational opportunities for pupils with social, emotional and mental health (SEMH) needs and for pupils unable to attend school for medical reasons.
+Trust staff work in partnership with schools, parents / carers and other professionals to support and promote the educational and social inclusion of pupils.

-Full time long term provision for Key Stage 4 Pupils is available at Ethos College.
+Full time long term provision for Key Stage 4 Pupils with an EHCP is available at Ethos College.

 Medical Teaching & Learning Support in Partnership with Kirklees Mainstream Schools (KS1-4)+